 Finding suitable accommodation in the Faroe Islands can be difficult.
 It is advisable to start searching for housing as soon as plans for a research stay have become definite.

 The Faroese rental market is quite limited.
 Apartments for rent are normally part of a family’s home set aside for a tenant.

 At some host institutions special housing for international researchers is available.

 The National Hospital in Tórshavn has a number of houses, apartments and rooms for rent for doctors and other staff members working for a limited period within the Health Service.

-The University of the Faroe Islands has a house with three rooms available for researchers on a short-term basis.
+The University of the Faroe Islands has a number of apartments and rooms for rent for shorter and longer terms.
 The university also has appointments with private houseowners who rent rooms to foreign researchers participating in summer institutes.

 Other host institutions may also provide assistance for researchers searching for housing.